openjdk/jtreg/plugins/idea/README.md

 * which jtreg options should be used to run tests
 * where jtreg should put its output files

 Configuring such parameters is possible through the dialog located under `File -> Settings`, under the `jtreg` panel.
 By default, such settings are saved on a per-project basis.
-If, however, you would like to specify IDE-wide default, you can do so by accessing a similar dialog under `File -> New Projects Setup -> Settings for New Projects...`.
+If, however, you would like to specify IDE-wide default, you can do so by accessing a similar dialog under `File -> New Projects Setup -> Settings for New Projects...` and expanding the `Other Settings` section.

 Note: the settings specified here will be used as defaults for creating new jtreg run/debug configurations.
 As a result, if any error is made when configuring global jtreg settings, such errors will be propagated in all newly created jtreg test configurations.